Omnigraph

 Inspect the current state of a branch.

-The snapshot command shows the current state of a branch: which snapshot version it points to, which tables exist, their versions, and how many rows each contains.
+The snapshot command shows the current state of a branch: its current manifest version, the tables it references, their versions, and how many rows each contains.
 It is a quick way to understand what a branch looks like without running a query.

 Usage